Hebden, North Yorkshire

-Hebden (/ˈhɛb.dən/ HEB-dərn) is a village and civil parish in the Craven District of North Yorkshire, England, and one of four villages in the ecclesiastical parish of Linton.
+Hebden (/ˈhɛb.dən/ HEB-dərn) is a village and civil parish in the county of North Yorkshire, England, and one of four villages in the ecclesiastical parish of Linton.
 It lies near Grimwith Reservoir and Grassington, in Wharfedale in the Yorkshire Dales National Park.
 In 2011 it had a population of 246.

 Hebden has a church, a hotel and public house, a tea room, a community hall, and is served by buses.
 Until 1983 it had a primary school.
 Hebden straddles a cross roads.
 The east–west B6265 road connects it with Grassington 1.7 mi to the west, and from there south to the market town of Skipton, 11.5 mi from Hebden.
 To the east, the road crosses a bridge over Hebden Gill, built in 1827, and thence over the watershed to Pateley Bridge in Nidderdale, 8.5 mi distant.

 Main Street, the village high street, continues south as Mill Lane, towards the bank of the River Wharfe and the villages of Hartlington and Burnsall, the latter being just over 2 mi away.
 The road to the north runs to the small hamlet of Hole Bottom, from there continuing as a track onto Grassington Moor.

 The layout of the village largely originates from manorial times, but during the 19th century the village grew to become a substantial industrial community with lead mining and a textile mill as the main sources of employment.
 Since then it has reverted to a rural community, and is a focal point for walkers and cyclists wishing to enjoy the local countryside.